MODM coordination of clinical studies

 - Managing adverse events, pharmacovigilance

-- How to write an ICH clinical study report
+- Knowing how to write a clinical study report according to ICH guidelines

 - Respecting ethics in clinical trials